Fanny-Pack-Studios/ExtendableInspector/README.md

-:x: The README for this project has some errors because the example code is for the godot-4 version :x:
+:x: The README for this project has some errors because the example code is for the godot-4 version, for the time being check that branch instead :x:

 # Extendable Inspector